 What's a deployment really like?

 Deployments typically take place in Southeast Asia or Latin America.
-They usually involve between 6 to 10 investigators, working alongside our Delta Team Director, The Exodus Road leadership, and national staff.
-If you’d like to read a bit more about what an investigative experience may involve, you can read this article about a DELTA deployment.
+They usually involve between two to four investigators, working alongside our Delta Team Director, The Exodus Road leadership, and national staff.
+If you’d like to read a bit more about what an investigative experience may involve and why it’s important, you can read this article about our approach to investigative work.